-One of the first Victory ships to be built under the Emergency Shipbuilding program by the California Shipbuilding Company, the SS New Zealand Victory was completed on May 13, 1944.
-She will serve in the Pacific for the duration of the war and continue delivering relief supplies under the Marshall plan to East Asia sometime after.
-After a brief stint at Suisun Bay under the National Reserve Fleet, the SS New Zeeland Victory was recommissioned to serve in the Korean war in 1950.
-Between 1965 and 1973 she will change hands between a number of civilian operators: Chas.Kurz & Co of Wilmington, Delaware; the Halcyon Steamship Company from the same town; and finally, the Panamanian firm Universal Mariners S.A.
-She is scrapped in 1973 in Taiwan.
+One of the first Victory ships to be built under the Emergency Shipbuilding program by the California Shipbuilding Company was the SS New Zealand Victory.
+Its construction was completed on May 13, 1944.
+It served in the Pacific throughout World War II and continued delivering relief supplies under the Marshall plan to East Asia in the aftermath of the war.
+After being briefly laid up at Suisun Bay under the National Reserve Fleet, the SS New Zeeland Victory was recommissioned to serve in the Korean war in 1950.
+Between 1965 and 1973, the vessel served a number of civilian operators.
+It was scrapped in 1973 in Taiwan.

 Like any other ship of its class, the SS New Zealand Victory (V-6) was built using asbestos.
 This mineral with great insulation capacity was heavily used throughout Navy ships.
 The cancer-causing mineral could have been found in all the vessel's compartments but certain areas, such as the engine rooms, the propulsion room, and boiler room posed a higher risk of exposure for the crew.
 Whoever worked aboard a Victory ship for prolonged periods could have inhaled the hazardous asbestos fibers that have been linked to severe lung illnesses such as asbestosis, cancer, or mesothelioma.